USA Home / Practice / Texas Personal Injury Attorneys / Texas Dog Bite Injury Law Firm

 DogBite.Org reports that 1,000 citizens require emergency care daily for serious dog bite injuries while 12,480 suffer serious complications, requiring hospitalizations annually.
 Dog bite victims must speak to our skilled Texas dog bite attorney to learn more about their rights to safety and compensation as injured victims.

-Conducting investigative case research on you or your loved one’s behalf.
+• You are conducting investigative case research on your or your loved one’s behalf.

-Responsibility proving your lost income.
+• Responsibility for proving your lost income.
 (Financial support after California electrocutions, seizures, wrongful death, etc.)

-Breed of the dog matters when physically looking at the severity of the injury and violent propensity to bite.
+The breed of the dog matters when physically looking at the severity of the injury and the violent propensity to bite.
 But so do other things.
 Dog bites can be deadly, especially if the pet is not vaccinated.

 A small taste can lead to permanent muscle damage, and the victim may require reconstructive surgery.
 Dog bites in children cause physical injury and also psychological trauma, including emotional distress if the injuries involve scarring.